jon-whit/kv/README.md

 2. Is there a per-request size limit for the keys and/or values being stored?

-Yes, To protect the server, the maximum request message size is limited to `1.5MiB`.
+Yes, to protect the server, the maximum request message size is limited to `1.5MiB`.
 If the total size of a request is greater than this value then you can expect an error to be returned from the server.

 ## Developers
 ### Build